punt-project/Punt/README.md

  - Difficulty Retarget: Every block using Kimoto's gravity well.

-For more information, as well as an immediately useable, binary version of the Reddcoin client sofware, see http://www.reddcoin.com.
+For more information, as well as an immediately useable, binary version of the Punt client sofware, see http://www.punt.com.

 License
 -------

-Reddcoin is released under the terms of the MIT license.
+Punt is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.

 Development process